 - Bandwidth: displays a trend chart for the inbound bandwidth and the outbound bandwidth.

-- Response Code: displays trend charts for the number of abnormal response codes that are returned
+- Response Code: displays trend charts for the number of error codes that are returned to clients

-to clients and the number of abnormal response codes that are returned to WAF.
-The
+and the number of error codes that are returned to WAF.
+The error codes include 5XX,

-In the upper-right corner of the trend chart, click WAF to Client and Origin Server to WAF to view the abnormal response codes.
+In the upper-right corner of the trend chart, you can click WAF to Client and Origin Server to WAF to switch between the two trend charts.

-To view the distribution of sub-categories under a specific client type, you can click the client type in the pie chart.
-For example, if you click browsers, you can view the distribution of different types of browsers.
+include browsers, script tools, search engines, and scanners.
+You can click the icon to the right of Traffic Analysis to view the definition of each client type.
+To view the distribution of subtypes for a specific client type, you can click the client type in the pie chart.
+For example, you can click the browser type to view the distribution of different types of browsers.

 - The request analysis ranking charts include the charts for Top 10 Clients, URL Requests, and Top IP.
 You can click each